unibz-core/security-archimate/docs/Terminology.md

 > An agent responsible for the introduction of a Security Mechanism.

-Business Role stereotyped with «SecurityDesigner» (normally, it is associated with «ControlMeasure» and assigned to the implementation of a Security Mechanism)
+In ArchiMate, a *Security Designer* is represented as Business Role stereotyped with «SecurityDesigner».
+Normally, it is associated with a «ControlMeasure» element and assigned to the implementation of a *Security Mechanism*.
+A *Security Designer* is a role playing by a person or department, not a job.

-**Examples:** XXXX.
+**Examples:** IT team.

 <!-- TOC --><a name="security-mechanism"></a>
 ### 20. Security Mechanism